 The availability of the necessary data is currently almost non-existent (e.g. Scope 3 emissions, untreated discharged waste, operations and suppliers at significant risk of incidents forced or comulsory labor, ...).
 This fact should be taken into account when selecting the indicators.
 Under certain circumstances, fewer indicators could initially be considered and the number of indicators only expanded once the data situation improves (e.g. by revising the non-financial reporting).
 As long as companies are not obliged to disclose this data in their non-financial reporting, financial market participants should not be obliged to collect them.

-The interaction between the "Do no significant harm" principle of the Taxonomy Regulation and the negative sustainability effects of the Disclosure Regulation is incomprehensible and it should be harmonised.
+The interaction between the "Do no significant harm" principle of the Taxonomy Regulation and the negative sustainability effects of the Disclosure Regulation is incomprehensible and should be harmonised.

 <ESA_QUESTION_ESG_1>